About

 Operational notes

-Market context can appear, but it does not get to become the homepage promise.
+Editorial context can appear, but it does not get to become the homepage promise.

 Media sources, open-license records, and partner-asset usage are tracked on the credits page.
 The public byline itself lives on the editorial desk profile.